What is Organizational Change?

 These changes show that a company is committed to enhancing itself in order to match customer requests and boost sales.

-Proactive changes are per-planned changes in the organization.
+Proactive changes are planned changes in the organization.
 Under this, organizations analyze the likely future and adopt strategies to exploit opportunities or avoid potential threats.

 Proactive change is an effective way for companies to outperform the competition.
-Organizations using it, analyze the market and implement strategies and offer products that the market is likely to accept before any business which results in increased customers and sales.
+Organizations use it, analyze the market implement strategies, and offer products that the market is likely to accept before any business which results in increased customers and sales.